Autonomous Republic of Adjara

 All trails are marked in the Parks.
 You can book camping site, shelters for overnight, horse riding, guide or other services at the Park administration offices.

-Don't miss to visit Gonio and Petra fortresses, the strongholds of Roman times and nowadays picturesque monuments of the history.
+Don't miss to visit Gonio and Petra, the strongholds of Roman times and nowadays picturesque monuments of the history.

 Wine, dine and rural tourism: